salexandru-123/ClockApp/README.md

 - **Make the alarm functionality**
 - **Make the chronometer functionality**
 - **Add some cool styling to the app**
-- **Create a history system for timer,alarm and chronometer section to improve reusability**
+- **Create a history system for alarm and chronometer section to improve reusability**
 - **Clean the code and improve speed to improve time precision**

 ### Technology used: